rvsp/HTML-CSS/Mini-tasks/003-JS-DOM.md

 # JS, DOM Micro Tasks

-1. Shadow a text when a user moves the moves around the webpage.
+1. Color a `span/div` element when a user moves the mouse over the element.

 2. Use prompt to read a value from user and display it in the span element.